samarjit/DatasourceForm/README.md

 There is a component where dynamic forms can be created only on the basis of model.
 Other data driven component which can accept datasource are autocomplete, grids, combobox.
 This datasource is basically jquery dataview which is the still unreleased version of jquery-ui grid.
-Only DataReader is is integrted to create a standalone component with rich features that can be used completely by json configuration without writing any javascritp code.
+Only SchemaReader is is integrted to create a standalone component with rich features that can be used completely by json configuration without writing any javascritp code.

-##Data Reader##
+##SchemaReader##
 This returns simple array or object based on configuration.
 This is similar to YUI schema reader.